-- The threshold income required for application is $80,000 in each of five of the past seven years, being a total of $400,000+
+- The threshold revenue required for application is $80,000 in each of five of the past seven years, being a total of $400,000+

-- Presentations which are used for the purposes of seeking the CSP designation,or provided as evidence of competence in a video file, must attract a minimum fee of $1000 or equivalent in presentation generated income (PGI).
+- Presentations which are used for the purposes of seeking the CSP designation,or provided as evidence of competence in a video file, must attract a minimum speaking fee of $1000 or equivalent in presentation generated income (PGI)

 - The minimum number of presentations required to achieve the threshold is 5 in each year, over the 5 – 7 year threshold i.e. a minimum of 25 presentations in total.

-- If a speaker achieves the total threshold in income ($400,000) and the minimum number of presentations (10) in less than five years, then provided they have been a financial member of PSA for six months, and have attended at least 2 PSA events, they may apply when these thresholds are reached.
+- If a speaker achieves the total threshold in income ($400,000) and the minimum number of presentations (25) in less than five years, then provided they have been a financial member of PSA for six months, and have attended at least 2 PSA events, they may apply when these thresholds are reached.
 PSA events include: Chapter Events, Annual Convention, Platform Professionals (income eligibility stat dec required), or special events as they may be hosted by PSA

 - Presentations which meet all the criteria, but which were made prior to the applicant becoming a member of PSA may be counted (but an application cannot be made until the applicant has been a member of PSA for six months)

-- Applications must include a full length DVD/video recording of the applicant presenting a keynote to a live, paying audience.
+- Applications must include a full length DVD/video/ digital recording of the applicant presenting a keynote to a live, paying audience.
 The video must be of one of the presentations being counted in the application.
 This video will be subject to peer review.